Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Trafalgar is lower than average nationally.
-The median income is $49,077 and the average is $62,837.
-This contrasts with Rest of Vic., where the median income is $50,954 and the average is $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Trafalgar would be approximately $53,126 (median) and $68,021 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Trafalgar rank modestly, between the 32nd and 34th percentiles.
-Income distribution shows that 32.2% of individuals earn between $1,500 - 2,999, reflecting regional patterns where 30.3% fall within this range.
-Housing costs are manageable with 87.0% retained, but disposable income is below average at the 36th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that income in Trafalgar is lower than the national average.
+The median assessed income is $49,077, while the average income stands at $62,837.
+This contrasts with Regional Vic.'s figures of a median income of $50,954 and an average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates for Trafalgar would be approximately $53,126 (median) and $68,021 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes in Trafalgar rank modestly, between the 32nd and 34th percentiles.
+Income distribution shows that 32.2% of individuals earn between $1,500 and $2,999, reflecting a similar pattern seen regionally where 30.3% occupy this earnings band.
+Housing costs are manageable with 87.0% retained, but disposable income sits below average at the 36th percentile.

 Frequently Asked Questions - Income